zhemao/ez8/README.md

 2. Go into the "tests" directory and run `make fpga` to build the FPGA test program.
 You will need to have [SRecord](http://srecord.sourceforge.net/) installed in order to do this.
+3. Copy the "led\_example.hex" file to "processor/program.hex".
-3. Open the project file in Quartus, run the Assembler, then open the programmer and program the FPGA through the USB Blaster.
+4. Open the project file in Quartus, run the Assembler, then open the programmer and program the FPGA through the USB Blaster.
-4. The program should now be running.
+5. The program should now be running.
 Flip a switch and it should flip the corresponding LED on and off.

 Detailed documentation is available in the "docs/" folder.